3 Months Strategy for CAT

 Because: A beautiful mind discusses ideas not people.

-So….
-You need to be regular and systematic to follow it.
+So you need to be regular and systematic to follow it.
 You also need a time table to plan these steps.
 Without schedule, it is impossible to remember steps of various topics and subjects.
 Here is the following schedule, one can take help from it for making their own Schedule for these 3 months.

 ● Quant chapters: